 Some time ago I was made aware of a contemporary application of a very similar hand position and feeling of preparedness that is used by bodyguards around the world (see photo below).

-In fact it's a preparation position that's used in several forms by American Secret Service Agents.
+In fact it's a hand position used in several forms by Secret Service Agents (see above and below).

 Here's a quote from Hans Van Beuge of the International Close Quarter Protection Operators Association (standing far right in the photo below):

 "In protection work we use what's called the 'Hands Ready' position most of the time, and always when working close in with a client when in public.
 Having your hands in this position saves precious fractions of a second in : drawing a weapon ; grabbing or striking an offender ; or quickly moving a client out of harms way.
 It also assists in keeping your mind in the tactical zone.
 Having hands in pockets, or occupied doing other things, is counter productive to the tactical mindset."